Vikas-Prince/CSI-DevOps/Week7_AzureDevOps/Task2_Repos/REDME.md

 # week 7 -  Azure Repos

-## Task: Restricting Access to `master` Branch – Azure DevOps Branch Policies
+## Task: Restricting Access to `main` Branch – Azure DevOps Branch Policies

-## Objective":
+## Objective:

-While working on the Azure DevOps project setup, I came across the need to **strictly control who can push changes to the `master` branch**.
+While working on the Azure DevOps project setup, I came across the need to **strictly control who can push changes to the `main` branch**.
 In most real-time development environments, we never allow direct access to production or protected branches unless absolutely necessary — this ensures both **code quality** and **production safety**.

-So, I decided to apply a **branch security policy** where **only Project Administrators (like me)** can push to `master`, and all other users including Contributors or Developers **must go through Pull Requests (PRs)**.
+So, I decided to apply a **branch security policy** where **only Project Administrators (like me)** can push to `main`, and all other users including Contributors or Developers **must go through Pull Requests (PRs)**.

 ---